 - Needs to be Reapplied Every Couple of Years – Sealers have a lifespan of two years, shorter for high-traffic patios.
 The surface needs to be resealed every few years to maintain its protective and aesthetic properties.

 - Additional Cost – Depending on the type of sealer required or chosen, additional charges may apply.
 Make sure to discuss this with your concrete contractor.
 Ask how much more would be added to the total cost for a concrete patio sealing.
+Concrete Patio St Louis MO offers a free estimate for any additional cost your project may incur.

 - May Contain Harsh Chemicals – The older types of concrete sealers contain chemicals that may be harmful to people and pets.
 However, there are newer types now that contain organic or eco-friendly ingredients.
 Make sure to ask about safer options when consulting a concrete contractor.